carloscastrojumo/carloscastroio/content/posts/bucardo.md

 $ bucardo add tables public.phonebook db=src_db
 ```

 Create the herd.
-Herds are used to designate the “source” of a sync.
+Herds are used to designate the “source” of a sync (list separated by space).

 ```sh
 $ bucardo add herd copying_herd public.phonebook